muskuAzure/MinHash/README.md

 # MinHash

-This code is for "CS334-65 (68-2) Algorithms for Big Data" at kasetsart university
+This code is for "CS334-65 (68-2) Algorithms for Big Data" at kasetsart university as final project.